Pumpkin Patch Maze Preschool Craft

 Harvest activities can be extended to crafts and activities in the classroom.
-You can create a small pumpkin patch with recyclable materials for kids to explore.
+You can create a pumpkin patch activity with recyclable materials for kids to explore.

 This pumpkin patch is made with recycled creamers on a recycled foam tray.
 That's a lot of materials saved from the landfill.

 This activity is great for engaging fine motor and STEM skills as kids build the maze and maneuver the pompom seed through the pumpkin patch.

 Related: Modeling Clay Maze on a recycled foam tray.